yellowtree/geoip-detect/readme.txt

 == Changelog ==

+= 4.0.2 =
+* FIX: Revert more Maxmind libraries to fix incompatibility with WooCommerce

 = 4.0.1 =
-* Revert Maxmind library to 2.10.0 for now as the most current version seems to be incompatible with Wordfence and other plugins using the older version of the Maxmind library
+* FIX: Revert Maxmind library to 2.10.0 for now as the most current version seems to be incompatible with Wordfence and other plugins using the older version of the Maxmind library

 = 4.0.0 =
 This version has many changes regarding the Shortcodes API.
 It is a major version because it increases some system requirements (see below).